Resort at Squaw Creek

 The Spa at Squaw Creek is the largest in north Lake Tahoe offering a full range of spa treatments.
 There are two outdoor heated swimming pools and a Health and Fitness Centre with state-of-the-art equipment.

-The Resort's very own boutique shopping promenade offer anything and everything from jewelry, fine art, designer clothes to sporting equipment, kids clothing and toys.
+The Resort's very own boutique shopping promenade offer anything and everything from jewellery, fine art, designer clothes to sporting equipment, kids clothing and toys.

 The winter season at Squaw Valley and Alpine Meadows extends from the end of November through into May and as a result, on average these two resorts offer more days on the snow than any other Tahoe resort.